zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ```

 ### EID generation strategy (optional)
-EID - is unique identifier for nakadi events.
-We must provide it for each event.
-By default, the library generates EID based on id of the event in the database.
+The `eid` is a unique identifier for Nakadi events, which is required by Nakadi for each event on submission.
+By default, the library generates eid based on a database sequence (which is also used internally to identify the event log entries before sending them out).

 You can implement your own strategy for EID generation by implementing [`EidGeneratorStrategy`](nakadi-producer/src/main/java/org/zalando/nakadiproducer/eventlog/EidGeneratorStrategy.java) interface and providing it as a bean in your application context.
 The library provides some implementations of this interface out of the box: